 The Great Global Warming Swindle ABC Debates, accessed on You Tube in 9 parts.
 (U:)

-If you watch the Great Global Warming Swindle, you should also watch this Australian Broadcasting Corporation debate/expose of its misinformation tactics.
+Mini-review: If you watch the Great Global Warming Swindle, you should also watch this Australian Broadcasting Corporation debate/expose of its misinformation tactics.
 Only one of many responses to the Swindle, this news special catalogues the films flaws one by one and tells you a few things you should know about the filmmaker as well.
 Sure, the ABC moderator and some of the scientists on the panel behave a lot like the bully oil lobbyists who posed as “credible” critics of global warming science on North American TV news for years, but in this case, the audacity of director Martin Durkin’s polemic arguably warrants it.

 It seems like almost every week now that another new book on the petroleum industry turns up in the bookstores.
 There’s no shortage of reading or viewing material on the web or on video either.
 Below you’ll find a starting list.

 A Thousand Barrels a Second, by Peter Tertzakian.
-McGraw-Hill: Toronto, 2006.
+Toronto: McGraw-Hill, 2006.
 (U:)

-A very readable and informative history and analysis of the oil and gas industry.
+Mini-review: A very readable and informative history and analysis of the oil and gas industry.
 Tertzakian argues that peak oil is upon us and the result will be volatile barrel prices forcing a steady decline in our reliance on oil over the next decades.
 While he doesn’t appear to be an advocate of strong action to address climate change the future he describes and the perspective he provides are refreshingly hopeful for those concerned about the issue.